OfficalOffical/Contact/README.md

 # Contact
-Full stack phone directory app that has relational database and layered architecture inside it
+Full stack phone directory app that has relational database and layered architecture inside it.

+The frontend uses Angular and also uses nlog for logging every crud operation.

 The main screen looks like this :